True extend of America’s food monopolies, and who pays the price

 The Guardian and Food and Water Watch investigation into 61 popular grocery items reveals that the top companies control an average of 64% of sales.

-We found that for 85% of the groceries analysed, four firms or fewer controlled more than 40% of market share.
-It’s widely agreed that consumers, farmers, small food companies and the planet lose out if the top four firms control 40% or more of total sales.
+We found that for 85% of the groceries analyzed, four firms or fewer controlled more than 40% of the market share.
+It’s widely agreed that consumers, farmers, small food companies, and the planet lose out if the top four firms control 40% or more of total sales.

 Our investigation is based on the analysis of market share data from thousands of supermarkets across the US.